Compton Peak: Hike to Scenic Views & Geological Wonders at Shenandoah National Park

 The Compton Peak hike wows with spectacular mountain and valley views, but of course, so do many hikes at Shenandoah National Park.

-Snake along Skyline Drive from the park’s Front Royal Entrance until you reach the Compton Gap parking area at milepost 10.4.
+Snake along Skyline Drive from the park’s Front Royal entrance until you reach the Compton Gap parking area at milepost 10.4.

 There are lots of spectacularly scenic pull-outs along the way to take in the views.
 One of my favorites is Gooney Run Overlook at milepost 6.8.